jeannforbes/Deepsea/README.md

 # Deepsea
-The sea, lights, and the fish that want to eat them.
+A game about protecting your lights from the hungry fish of the sea.